rwnk-12/apmyx-gui/README.md

 **Note:** Some browsers may block the download and flag the zip file as harmful due to a false positive.
 You can also download it from [Telegram](https://t.me/apmyx/10).
 The file contains no malicious scripts.
 The warning appears because it is not signed.
 You can safely ignore it and select "Run Anyway" when opening the .exe file.

+> **Linux:** If you know how to install the wrapper on Linux, please consider contributing by opening a pull request with an installation guide.

 ## Features

 ### Easy Search